 The Mary E. Bivins Foundation provides grants within and for the benefit of communities within the northernmost top twenty-six counties of the Texas Panhandle (map at the bottom of this page) and has three grantmaking programs outlined below.
 More details for each program can be found on the right hand side of this page.

-The Mary E. Bivins Foundation distributes funds in the form of grants for charitable purposes that address specific, nonrecurring needs of nonprofit organizations committed to improving and enriching the quality of life in the 26 counties of the Texas Panhandle.
-Since 1949, the Foundation has awarded more than $26 million to qualified recipients from across the Panhandle.
-Grantees include organizations dedicated to health and human services, the arts and humanities, youth development and more.
+Community Grants The Mary E. Bivins Foundation distributes funds in the form of grants for charitable purposes that address specific, nonrecurring needs of nonprofit organizations committed to improving and enriching the quality of life in the 26 counties of the Texas Panhandle.
+Since 1949, the Foundation has awarded more than $30 million to qualified recipients from across the Panhandle.
+Minimum grant request amount is $5,000.
+The Foundation typically has a grant cycle in the Summer and in the Winter.

 Healthy Seniors The Healthy Seniors Grant Program (HSGP) was launched in 2018; features a simplified grant application; and is designed to assist organizations that provide programs targeted to meet the needs of aging and senior populations in the Texas Panhandle.
 Preference is given to requests that address the issue of senior hunger, food security, and nutrition but programs that address aging in place; transportation; increasing social connection; care giver support; health needs; and improve the quality of life for older adults are welcome.
 Grant amounts vary from $2,500 up to $25,000.
 The (HSGP) was held in 2018, 2020, and 2022.
 The next Healthy Seniors Grant Program cycle will most likely occur in the fall of 2024.